dcarey50/Discord.NET_Starter/README.md

 # DiscordSharp_Starter
 ### Introduction
 So YOU want to make a discord bot of your own?
 Look no further!
 This is exactly what you need!
 DiscordSharp_Starter is a starter project to get you started at making your very own Discord bot using DiscordSharp!
-I myself am currently using **discordsharp-v0.6.0.67-dev** for this project, but you can actually use any version you'd like! *(you might have to change some stuff due to library changes.)*
+I myself am currently using **the latest version of discordsharp** for this project, but you can actually use any version you'd like! *(you might have to change some stuff due to library changes.)*

 ### DiscordSharp
 I hear you asking, what exactly is DiscordSharp?
 DiscordSharp is an AMAZING discord bot library made by LuigiFan.
 You can download it [here](https://github.com/Luigifan/DiscordSharp).
 It's fairly easy to use and a good way to get you into bot development!